wasabi-peanut/5e-Combat-Manager/README.md

 # 5e-Combat-Manager
-This is the product of several months of effort.
 It is a spreadsheet for Dungeons and Dragons 5e that lets you easily search huge databases of spells and monsters.
 Also allows you to add custom spells/monsters.
 Features an automatic dice roller and composite face generator, too.

 **Download link at bottom**
 ## What is it?